 In business and life generally, you have to make a buying decision for certain things.
 While some come easy, some do not.
-60 It is also not a smart money move to make purchases when the thought occurs to you or every time something looks attractive, even if you have enough money to buy as much as you want.
-There are a few things to consider to ensure that you are making smart money moves.
+If you make purchases and spend, spend, and spend some more without so much as a thought, you are at risk of probably going bankrupt or spending above your business means.
+It is also not a smart money move to make purchases when the thought occurs to you or every time something looks attractive, even if you have enough money to buy as much as you want.
+There are a few things to consider to ensure that you are making smart money moves..

 Here are a few questions to ask when making purchases below:

 - Do I need this?

 This is a simple concept of need vs want.
 The economic definition of a need is something required to survive.
 The concept of survival in economics is real, meaning someone or something would die without the needs being met.
 This includes things like food, water, business infrastructure, working staff or a piece of important equipment needed to run a business.
 In economics, a want is something that people crave or desire to have, that they may or may not be able to acquire.

 There are must-haves and nice to have; focus on the must-haves.
 A simple way to recognize this is that without the must-haves, your business would not survive.

 A want is not necessarily needed to keep a business alive.
 For instance, a food processing company will need a food processor to survive, but will want a vacuum cleaner to clean up.
 In this case, the need will gain priority over the want, and should be attended to first especially where there is a shortage of money.

 This question should also be asked when applying for a business loan.
 Make sure it is a loan that is critical to the business needs (for growth, survival, and so on) and not just something that you want or desire.

 - Can I pay this back?